ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 Advertisement Service".
 Similar to other ALTO services, this document defines the ALTO information resource for the "CDNI Advertisement Service" as follows.

-Note that the encoding of BaseAdvertisementObject exactly reuses the one defined in {{RFC8008}} and therefore also follows the recommendations of I-JSON (Internet JSON) {{RFC7493}}, which is required by {{RFC8008}}.
+Note that the encoding of BaseAdvertisementObject reuses the one defined in {{RFC8008}} and therefore also follows the recommendations of I-JSON (Internet JSON) {{RFC7493}}, which is required by {{RFC8008}}.